typhonjs/typhonjs-overview/README.md

 Please bear with us while the tooling and various framework integrations are completed.
 Full documentation and testing resources are already provided in most repos and a universal automated documentation repo / web site will be available soon.
 ETA of an official public launch with complete tutorials and documentation is Q3 '16.

-Below is an overview of all of the TyphonJS organizations / repos as of April 20th 2016.
+Below is an overview of all of the TyphonJS organizations / repos as of May 12th 2016.

 ----------------